GauBen/typed-board/README.md

 ### `src/schema.ts`

 This file will contain our queries and mutations.
-It's a good practice to split the schema file in several files to allow it to scale, the [Pothos documentation has dedicated section](https://pothos-graphql.dev/docs/guide/app-layout) about it, but we will keep it simple for now.
+It's a good practice to split the schema file into several files to allow it to scale, the [Pothos documentation has a dedicated section](https://pothos-graphql.dev/docs/guide/app-layout) about it, but we will keep it simple for now.

 ```ts
 import SchemaBuilder from "@pothos/core";